NodeMixaholic/gemsExp-rustarchives/README.md

 # <img src="gems.png" alt="*GEMS Logo*" width="5%"/> gemsExp
+# Deprecation Notice
+Instead of starting over, I have decided to just fork GEMS NT and make that the next version of GEMS.

 ## The future of GEMS is finally here.
 GEMS seems built different.
 It now uses Rustlang!